 Being a small town, Meherrin does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Meherrin with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.24% of adults in Meherrin have a bachelor's degree or advanced degree.
+The citizens of Meherrin are slightly less educated than the national average of 21.84% for the average city or town: 16.24% of adults in Meherrin have a bachelor's degree or advanced degree

 The per capita income in Meherrin in 2022 was $28,544, which is lower middle income relative to Virginia and the nation.
 This equates to an annual income of $114,176 for a family of four.
 However, Meherrin contains both very wealthy and poor people as well.